RenaudAvenas/Oxard.XControls/README.md

 }
 ```

+## 2.4.14.21

+- ItemsControl

+Loaded method added

 ## 2.4.14.20

 - ItemsControl

-Bu fix : GetContainerForItemOverride is overridable and have no parameter.
+Bug fix : GetContainerForItemOverride is overridable and have no parameter.
 If ItemTemplate or DataTemplateSelector is used, the generated item content is filled with template (if item generated is a content view)

 ## 2.4.14.19